rminnich/tinygodraw/README.md

 # tinygodraw
-programs for tinygo that draw pictures.
+These are simple programs for drawing things with tinygo devices.

+To use, run make with a device name, e.g. cd pjw && make pyportal

+will run pjw on a pyportal